ammohq/agents/README.md

 - **Documentation**: Clear explanations and examples
 - **Modern Standards**: Up-to-date with latest technologies and practices

+## 🎨 Agent Design System

+The repository includes comprehensive templates and guidelines for creating new agents:

+### Available Templates
+- **story-driven-template.md** - Narrative approach for user-facing agents
+- **minimalist-spec.md** - Just input/output contracts for simple utilities
+- **capability-matrix-template.md** - Data-driven with performance metrics

+### Standards & Guidelines
+- **yaml-frontmatter-standard.md** - Consistent metadata structure
+- **agent-validation-checklist.md** - Quality gates for all agents
+- **agent-design-style-guide.md** - Voice, tone, and formatting guidelines

+### Creating New Agents
+1. Choose an appropriate template based on complexity and purpose
+2. Follow the YAML frontmatter standard for metadata
+3. Validate against the quality checklist
+4. Place in the appropriate category directory

 ---

 **Remember**: These agents are designed to work together.
 Complex projects often require multiple specialists coordinated by the orchestrator-agent for optimal results.
+The orchestrator has full visibility into all 35 agents and can effectively coordinate multi-domain tasks.